Cheminformatics Resources of U.S. Governmental Organizations 2026 Workshop

 Dr. Alexey Zakharov

-Dr. Alexey Zakharov discusses AI-driven drug discovery, bridging medicinal chemistry and machine learning.
+Dr. Alexey Zakharov is presenting on AI-driven drug discovery, bridging medicinal chemistry and machine learning.

 Dr. Debsindhu Bhowmik

-Dr. Debsindhu Bhowmik presents on GEMMINI, a generative AI platform for custom molecular design, validation, and discovery.
+Dr. Debsindhu Bhowmik is presenting on GEMMINI, a generative AI platform for custom molecular design, validation, and discovery.

 Dr. Evan Bolton